codeface-io/SwiftObserver/readme.md

 - No distinction between "hot-" and "cold signals" necessary
 - All the power of combining without a single dedicated combine function
 - Combined observations send one update per observable.
 No tuple destructuring necessary.
-- Optional variable types plus ability to map onto non-optional types
+- Optional variable types plus ability to map onto non-optional types.
+And no other optionals on generics, which avoids optional optionals and gives you full controll over value and update types.
+- no protocols that you have to implement
-- Variables are `Codable`
+- Variables are `Codable`, so model types are easy to encode and persist.
 - Pure Swift code for clean modelling.
-Does not even depend on `Foundation`.
+Not even dependence on `Foundation`.
 - Call observation and mappings directly on observables (no mediating property)
 - Seemless integration of the *Notifier Pattern*
 - No data duplication for combined observations